louisperenon/ECLAIR-likelihoods/README.md

 ## Purpose

-The ECLAIR suite can be found at https://github.com/s-ilic/ECLAIR.
-The likelihoods present in this repository were developped during research projects.
-They complement the ones already contained in the ECLAIR suite.
+The likelihoods in this repository were developped during research projects.
+They are ready to use with the ECLAIR suite https://github.com/s-ilic/ECLAIR.

 ## Likelihoods